leo-colisson/proof-at-the-end/README.md

 ### A note on `hyperref`

 An older version of the package explicitely loaded `hyperref` with no option, and an option clash could occur if the user wanted to add options to `hyperref`.
-We now push the loading to the very end to avoid that issue, but if you want to load packages *after* `hyperref` (like `cleverref`), it is your job to include `hyperref`, for example by putting at the end of the preambule something like:
+We now push the loading to the very end to avoid that issue, but if you want to load packages *after* `hyperref` (like `cleveref`), it is your job to include `hyperref`, for example by putting at the end of the preambule something like:

 ```latex
 \usepackage[colorlinks]{hyperref}